Wendie Malick: Later career and Hot in Cleveland

 In 2010, Malick was cast as Victoria Chase, a five-time-divorced, Emmy Award-winning soap opera star, in the TV Land comedy series Hot in Cleveland, alongside Jane Leeves, Valerie Bertinelli, and Betty White.
 The series made ratings success for TV Land, and won generally favorable reviews from critics.
 In 2011, Malick was a promising contender for an Emmy Award in the Outstanding Lead Actress in a Comedy Series category, though she did not receive a nomination.
 In 2012, the Hot in Cleveland cast and she were nominated for a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
-On November 17, 2014, TV Land announced season six would be the final season for show.
+On November 17, 2014, TV Land announced season six would be the final season for the show.

 In April 2011, Malick became the celebrity spokesperson for Budget Rent a Car in a series of online and television ads.
 Malick starred in the 2013 Hallmark original film After All These Years based on the book by best-selling author Susan Isaacs.

 After Hot in Cleveland, Malick landed the role in the CBS action comedy-drama series Rush Hour, based on the film franchise of the same name.
 The series was cancelled after one season.
 Malick later joined the cast of Fox drama series Pitch in a recurring role as Maxine Armstrong.
 In 2016 she appeared as Sebastian Lund's (Rob Kerkovich) mother, Sylvia in the fourth episode of NCIS: New Orleans.
-From 2016 to 2021, she had a recurring role of lead character' mother in the ABC comedy series, American Housewife.
+From 2016 to 2021, she had a recurring role as Katy Mixon, the lead character's mother in the ABC comedy series, American Housewife.
 Malick also appeared on Mom, Grace and Frankie, This Is Us, Modern Family, and Physical.

 From 2014 to 2020, Malick had a recurring voice role playing the titular character's mother Beatrice in the Netflix animated series BoJack Horseman.
 In 2018, she received Annie Awards nomination for her voice acting.
 From 2018 to 2020, she also had a recurring role as rancher Lisa Neumann on Netflix comedy series The Ranch.
 In 2020, she was cast as the voice of Eda Clawthorne on The Owl House.

 Malick played Shailene Woodley's character mother in the 2019 romantic drama film Endings, Beginnings, and title role in the 2020 Lifetime thriller Deranged Granny.
-In 2022, she set to appear in a multiple features, include Mack & Rita starring Diane Keaton, A Little White Lie, The Re-Education of Molly Singer, and the leading role in the musical drama Mother of All Shows.
+In 2022, she appeared in several features, include Mack & Rita starring Diane Keaton, A Little White Lie, The Re-Education of Molly Singer, and the leading role in the musical drama Mother of All Shows.
+As of 2023, she also played Dr. Julie Baram, Harrison Ford’s love interest on the Apple+ series Shrinking.